 3. Thesis

 A thesis statement is a constitutive part of every paper.
-A good thesis helps the writer address the issue and work around it, finding solutions or successfully executing any other purpose the essay strives to achieve.
-By default, a thesis appears in the introductory paragraph.
+A good thesis statement helps the writer address the issue and work around it, finding solutions or successfully executing any other purpose the essay strives to achieve.
+By default, the thesis statement appears in the introductory paragraph and provides direction for every body paragraph that follows.
 You can build a thesis in various ways depending on the paper type you choose to follow.
 Nonetheless, ensure it has a clear claim and supporting details.
+For detailed guidance, Purdue OWL provides thesis statement tips widely used by students.

 4. Introduction